Use Jump Clients to Access Unattended Computers

-The maximum number of Jump Clients available to a RS Virtual Appliance is based on allocated resources.
-For more information, please see the RS Virtual Appliance Sizing Guidelines .
+The maximum number of Jump Clients available to an RS Virtual Appliance is based on allocated resources.

 Use Jump Clients to Access Unattended Android Devices

 A persistent connection can be established with a Samsung or Zebra Android device by pinning a Jump Client to the device.
 This provides the ability to have unattended support sessions.
 You can deploy Jump Clients using either of the methods below.

 Bandwidth usage and battery life are minimally affected by establishing a persistent connection.